MoleMan1024/audiowagon/docs/faq.markdown

 If the *title* tag is empty, the file name will be used instead.

-### After adding more files to my USB drive the browse view looks strange
+### After adding more files to my USB drive the browse view looks strange, why?

 When you add more than 400 tracks/albums/artists they will be shown using *groups*, for albums it looks like this: